igemsoftware/Shenzhen_BGIC_0101_2013/README.md

  >  Advertisement:
   * [We tried to sell our team shirts to people from BGI.](link_sell)

-* .B Use SBOL in your software documentation.
+* 2 .B Use SBOL in your software documentation.
 We use SBOL as one of the output of first module to describe the genes in new created pathway.
-* 3 A. Develop and document a new technical standard that supports one of the following:
+* 3 .A.
+Develop and document a new technical standard that supports one of the following:
  > Design of BioBrick Parts or Devices :
      * [Chromosome Design Standard](link)
      * [Design Operation Standard](link)

   > Construction of BioBrick Parts or Devices :
      * [Assembly Strategy Standard](link)